keithlegg/gnelscript/README.md

 Inspired by years of working with Maya 3D and Houdini.
 I love the "ops" idea from houdini, everything is an operator and you chain them together.

-design goals:
-   - simple.
-Only do what needs to be done and nothing more
-   - flat code structure as possible.
-All components should be easy to find
-   - fun.
-Its a playground to lean vectors, matrices, math and more.
-   - only requires PIL and numpy
-   - numpy is loosely intergrated and can be disabled